 - We will oversee your certification and determine if current IEC 60601 electrical safety certification (or other non-electrical certification) is likely to be accepted by the INMETRO certifier.

 - If necessary, we can coordinate INMETRO testing by identifying accredited testing agencies and obtaining quotes on your behalf.

 Our experienced team in Brazil can assist you with every step of the ANVISA registration process.

 Frequently asked questions about INMETRO certification

-How long does it take to get INMETRO certification if we do not have testing reports less than 2 years old?
+How long does it take to get INMETRO certification?

-The certification will generally start after you finish updating your test reports.
+The certification will generally start after you finish updating your test reports as the current IEC standards.
 Some certifiers allow you to work on the certification in parallel to the testing.
 In the latter case, the whole process would typically take 5-6 months, if no major issues are detected during the testing and certification processes.

 How do I know if our testing lab is ILAC certified?